You’ll need a Haskell project named using-json for this tutorial.

 table :: O.TableDefinition (O.HasKey Int.Int32) Foo Foo

-=
+table =

-table "json_demo" (O.primaryKey fooIdField) fooMarshaller
+O.mkTableDefinition "json_demo" (O.primaryKey fooIdField) fooMarshaller

-With all definitions done, we can write main
+With all definitions done, we can write main.
+Orville will also use the parts

-of the SqlType
+of the SqlType during migration.

 main :: IO ()

-= do
+main = do

-pool
+pool <-

-= "host=localhost user=postgres password=postgres"
+{ O.connectionString = "host=localhost user=postgres password=postgres"

-{ O.connectionString = O.DisableNoticeReporting
+, O.connectionNoticeReporting = O.DisableNoticeReporting

-, O.connectionNoticeReporting = O.OneStripePerCapability
+, O.connectionPoolStripes = O.OneStripePerCapability

-, O.connectionPoolStripes = 10
+, O.connectionPoolLingerTime = 10

-, O.connectionPoolLingerTime = O.MaxConnectionsPerStripe 1
+, O.connectionPoolMaxConnections = O.MaxConnectionsPerStripe 1

 }

-$ do
+O.runOrville pool $ do

-O.runOrville pool AutoMigration.SchemaTable table ]
+AutoMigration.autoMigrateSchema AutoMigration.defaultOptions [ AutoMigration.SchemaTable table ]

-AutoMigration.autoMigrateSchema AutoMigration.defaultOptions [ <- O.deleteEntity table 0
+_ <- O.deleteEntity table 0

 We’ll construct a JSON value using the Aeson library, which makes this look

 fairly verbose.
-But imagine that the Array
+But imagine that the Array value below was read from a file,

 or received over HTTP from a web browser.

-<- O.insertEntity table Foo { fooId = 0
+_ <- O.insertEntity table Foo { fooId = 0

-_ = Aeson.Array $ Vector.fromList
+, fooTags = Aeson.Array $ Vector.fromList

-, fooTags Aeson.Number 1
+[ Aeson.Number 1

-[ Aeson.Number 2
+, Aeson.Number 2

 , Aeson.Number 3